calebkartchner2002/Docker-Certification/early_week_transfered_notes.md

 Containers generally run off linux operating systems however microsoft made containers compatible in 2016.
 There is no sign that macOS will make container compatible with its kernel.
 Microsoft containers never caught on and are generally a pain to use with low support.
 Stick with Linux.

-Week 1: CS5950 Docker Certificate Studying
-Docker Mastery: with Kubernetes +Swarm from a Docker Captain Section 4 - Creating and Using Containers docs.docker.com contains lots of useful information.
+docs.docker.com contains lots of useful information.
 After poking around, I have noticed there is a lot of support with new AI models, being able to spin them up open source editions very easily as well as easy API integration for subscription based AI.
 I ran multiple docker containers together on various ports and ran various environment commands to interact with the containers.
 Do specify forwarding of host machine port to container port you do `8080:8080` (host_port:container_port).
 I completed a quiz on docker container commands.